BlockchainCommons/GordianServer-macOS/README.md

-# 🛠 GordianNode - macOS
+# 🛠 GordianNode-macOS

-*(Was known as Bitcoin-Standup-macOS, updates to rename still in progress)*
+*(Previously known as Bitcoin-Standup-macOS.)*

-**_GordianNode - macOS_** is a open source project and a suite of tools that helps users to install a [Bitcoin-Core](https://bitcoin.org/) full-node on a fresh computer or VPS and to add important privacy tools like onion services.
+**_GordianNode-macOS_** is a open-source project and a suite of tools that uses Bitcoin Standup to install a [Bitcoin-Core](https://bitcoin.org/) full-node on a fresh MacOS computer or VPS and to add important privacy tools like onion services.
+It will also harden and secure your OS to current best practices and will add sufficient system tools to support basic Bitcoin development.
 It will eventually also support optional Bitcoin-related tools like [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server), [C-Lightning](https://github.com/ElementsProject/lightning), [Esplora](https://github.com/Blockstream/esplora), and [BTCPay Server](https://github.com/btcpayserver/btcpayserver) as well as emerging technologies like Bitcoin-based Decentralized Identifiers. *GordianNode-macOS* strives to provide the community with an easy-to-use "one-click" setup for a full node, complete with a purpose-built remote app for securely connecting to your node over Tor from anywhere in the world, providing you with a powerful suite of tools.

-This tool will also harden and secure your OS to current best practices and will add sufficient system tools to support basic Bitcoin development.
-After setup, *GordianNode-macOS* will present a QR code and/or special URI that can be used to securely link your full-node to other devices, such as a remote desktop or a mobile phone using [Gordian Wallet 2](https://testflight.apple.com/join/OQHyL0a8) or [Fully Noded](https://apps.apple.com/us/app/fully-noded/id1436425586) on iOS.
+*GordianNode* is part of the [GordianSystem](https://github.com/BlockchainCommons/GordianSystem).
+After setup, it will present a QR code and/or special URI that can be used to securely link your full-node to other devices, such as a remote desktop or a mobile phone using [GordianWallet](https://testflight.apple.com/join/OQHyL0a8) or [Fully Noded](https://apps.apple.com/us/app/fully-noded/id1436425586) on iOS.

-This repo includes the *GordianNode-macOS*, which allows you to run a full node and Tor on your Mac computer.
+This repo includes *GordianNode-macOS*, which allows you to run a full node and Tor on your macOS computer.

 <img src="./Images/1_standup.png" alt="" width="800"/>